Does Call Flooding Really Hurt Scammers? Great question, I’m glad you asked! After all, much of this site is dedicated

 Opps, we tripped the breaker.
 (5% probability) Some phone companies have enlisted auto-detection processes in their systems that detect TDOS (also known as “traffic-pumping”, or as we prefer to call it “call-flooding”).
-Since a TDOS can potentially compromise an entire network, a phone company sometimes offload a phone number so as to protect their network.
+Since a TDOS can potentially compromise an entire network, a phone company will sometimes offload a client phone number so as to protect their network.
 What’s noteworthy about this is sometimes an entire call center goes offline for a time with less than 100 calls and then comes online about an hour later.
-In that case we employ a system that makes calls in random timing intervals so that we don’t trip the breaker but instead break the scammer’s phones.
+In that case we employ a system that makes calls in random timing intervals so that we don’t trip the phone company’s “breaker”, but instead break the scammer’s phones.
 In the end, it doesn’t really matter to us if we broke their phones or we tripped a breaker with their phone provider.
 Either way it’s a win for us because the end result is always the same.

 Employees sent home?
 (1% probability) This one is kind of funny.
 When we flood scammers we call back and check up on them.
 In some large call centers you can hear many people in the background.
 Over the course of flooding a large call center we call back periodically and you can hear less and less people in the background.
 At times, after a few hours of flooding we get the SAME 2-3 people each time we call.
 It is fun to think that AT LEAST 1% of the time all the employees are sent home early because there is no use in having them there when their phones don’t work!